 assetsfolder next to the UFO file.

-Images can moved, scaled and rotated with the Editing Tool.
+Images can be moved, scaled and rotated with the Editing Tool.

 The contextual menu (activated with a right-click) offers some options to adjust the image:

 |Brightness||Adjust the brightness of the image.|

 |Contrast||Adjust the contrast of the image.|

 |Color||Colorize the image.
 Use Red, Green, Blue & Alpha sliders to adjust the color.|